 Harira – a cheap but tasty meal – is usually served in almost all the stores.
-You can also try number of Berber dishes which are tasty and cheap.
+You can also try several Berber dishes, which are tasty and cheap.

 6. Ait Benhaddou

-Explore the wilder Moroccan town of Ait Benhaddou in a camel or a caravan.
-This is a must visit place for any traveler.
+Explore the wilder Moroccan town of Ait Benhaddou on a camel or a caravan.
+This is a must-visit place for any traveler.

 You can easily get some of your best pictures here as well.
 You might also be welcomed into the houses of the locals.

-A visit to Fes, a tannery destination of Morocco that has been in existence since the medieval times is both fascinating and affordable.
+A visit to Fes, a tannery destination of Morocco that has been in existence since medieval times, is both fascinating and affordable.

 The best way to get into the tannery is by getting into any of the leather shops.
-Just carry lots of fresh mint; you’ll thank me for this tip later.
+Just carry lots of fresh mints; you’ll thank me for this tip later.

 This post was brought to you by Tom at Backpackerboy.com.